Woft257/minigameinbally/readme.md

 ### 3.3.
 Event Finalization
 At the end of the event, administrators can finalize the game:
 -   **End Game**: Access a control panel (often labeled "End Game" or "Event Control Panel") to officially conclude the event.
--   **Publish Results**: Confirming the end of the event will publish the final results to all players.
 -   **Notifications**: The main player homepage will automatically show that the event has ended.
 -   **Top Player Recognition**: A special congratulatory message can be displayed for the top-ranking players.
 -   **Disable Interactions**: Further player registrations or point-earning activities (like QR scans) will be disabled once the event is finalized.